 During an exceptional period, an extraordinary expedition, in France: 40 days underground to learn the links between our brains and time, as well as with the capacity of functional synchronization within a group.
 This is a fundamental need for our future.

-It is therefore for each citizen that DEEP TIME has therefore been designed for each citizen.
-We will recurrently recall this analogy, this parallelism between the exploration orchestrated for the months of March and April 2021, and this relationship to the health crisis experienced with difficulties.
-Giving meaning to our missions also allows us to be more in tune with the contemporary world.
-In a global and applied way, this work is directly connected with several current social and health situations, but they are also forces of anticipation of the near future.
+It is therefore for each citizen that DEEP TIME has been designed.
+In a global and applied manner, this work is directly connected with several current social and health situations, but they are also forces of anticipation of the near future.

 Some avenues related to the usefulness of DEEP TIME

 - Lunar bases (possible from 2024), then on other extra-terrestrial territories with the installation of autonomous and potentially isolated human groups.